serginc21/alphabacktest/README.md

 alphabacktest is a library that aims at bringing algorithmic trading to all Pyhton programmers via a very simple set of methods that allow backtesting any trading strategy anyone can come up with.

-You can find below an example of the structure to use when working with ibacktest.
+You can find below an example of the structure to use when working with alphabacktest.
 The module is designed to be inherited in a new class created by the user and call the methods within the class. ```Backtest()``` has the engine to run the backtest and calls ```strategy()``` at each point.

 ```python
 from alphabacktest import Backtest